RamaMarin/ETL-Data-Orchestration-Airflow-MongoDB/README.md

 The solution leverages Apache Airflow for orchestration, ingests data from multiple public APIs, processes and stores it in MongoDB Atlas, and presents key insights through a web-based Streamlit dashboard.
 The entire infrastructure is containerized using Docker Compose.

+---

 ## 🎯 Objective

-To build a fully functional batch ETL pipeline, orchestrated using Apache Airflow, that ingests data from at least three different public APIs, processes and stores the data in MongoDB, and presents insights through a web-based Streamlit dashboard. [cite_start]The entire solution is containerized using Docker Compose. [cite: 7]
+To build a fully functional batch ETL pipeline, orchestrated using Apache Airflow, that ingests data from at least three different public APIs, processes and stores the data in MongoDB, and presents insights through a web-based Streamlit dashboard.
+The entire solution is containerized using Docker Compose.

+---

 ## ✨ Key Features